-It is important that you first check the terms and conditions of your contract with each supplier such as the venue, car hire, photographer, and caterer.
+It is important that you first check the terms and conditions of your contract with each supplier, such as the venue, car hire, photographer, and caterer.
 The terms of the contract govern what options may be available to you.

-What are my rights when the provider refuses to give me a refund and only wants to arrange a date in the future or credit to use in the future?
+What are my rights when a supplier refuses to give me a refund and only wants to arrange a date in the future or credit to use in the future?

 Am I entitled to a refund if my wedding accommodation needs to be cancelled?